toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/a-generic-crud-solution-for-vapor-4/index.md

 ---
 type: post
-slug: a-generic-crud-solution-for-vapor-4
 title: A generic CRUD solution for Vapor 4
 description: Learn how to build a controller component that can serve models as JSON objects through a RESTful API written in Swift.
 publication: 2020-04-01 16:20:00
-tags: Vapor, CRUD
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## CRUD ~ Create, Read, Update and Delete